pete-mba5/pete-mba5.github.io/_posts/2024-04-28-picture-of-the-day.markdown

 categories: jekyll update
 ---

 I finally finished "The Future" by Naomi Alderman.
 I did not like it.
-The only exception is the part where, Marius, the Romanian teacher lecturing his students.
+The only exception was the part where, Marius, the Romanian teacher was lecturing his students.
 Just after shutting off the reader, I was thinking about registering and giving a review in Goodreads.
 I woke up in the early morning and went to the webpage.
 I read some reviews.
 I felt bad.
 I researched who was owning Goodreads, Amazon.
 Google gave me an article from the Washington Post critizising Goodreads evolution after Amazon's acquisition.
 I read some comments too.
 I decided to do not register or comment on Goodreads.
 I wil do it just here, this book is garbage, does not worth my time.
 Never again, Naomi.

 Now I am going to swim a little bit in Grötzingen and later, I will run the second part of my yesterday's marathon track.